This post may contain affiliate links.

 Image Credit: Deposit Photos

 Use your finger or a moisture meter to check the soil.
-Wait to water again until it’s properly dried out.
+Wait to water again until it’s properly dried out and this time around, use less water.

 group of volunteers hands planting tree seedling